-February 1, 2017 – Hazard, KY – Appalachian Regional Healthcare (ARH) and Galen College of Nursing announced today a partnership to offer an associate degree in nursing program at a new location based in the ARH System Center building in Hazard, Kentucky.
-In response to the continued and growing nursing shortage in the region, Galen College and ARH have joined togetherto offer additional nursing education opportunities, in support of both the local nursing workforce,and the need throughout Eastern Kentucky.
+February 2, 2017 – Hazard, KY – Appalachian Regional Healthcare (ARH) and Galen College of Nursing announced today a partnership to offer an associate degree in nursing program at a new location based in the ARH System Center building in Hazard, Kentucky.
+In response to the continued and growing nursing shortage in the region, Galen College and ARH have joined together to offer additional nursing education opportunity, in support of both the local nursing workforce and the need throughout Eastern Kentucky.

 “The need for nurses is great in Hazard and across the region,” said Joe Grossman, President and CEO, at ARH.
 “This partnership helps provide a solution to the growing need for nursing care and greater access to nursing education.”

-Two program options will be offered to award an Associate Degree in Nursing (ADN).
-A two-year program for those new to nursing, and a 15-18 month program for Licensed Practical Nurses (LPN) to continue their education in pursuit of an RN, called an LPN to ADN Bridge.
+A two-year program for those new to nursing will be offered first, with the goal to include a 15-18 month program for Licensed Practical Nurses (LPN) to continue their education in pursuit of an RN, called an LPN to ADN Bridge, within the year as well.
 Additionally, Galen offers an Online RN to BSN program and can support area nurses who hold an associate degree to pursue their BSN online while they continue to work.
 A grand opening celebration is planned for later this spring, but the campus is now open.

 The inaugural class will start March 30 at the newly renovated Galen College of Nursing at the ARH System Center located at 100 Airport Gardens Road, which was the original ARH hospital.